yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 - {{< gh-hovercard "11420" "Fixing a bug in the game content installer" >}} that would lead to a crash when trying to install an update or DLC.
 - And more!

-Also joining forces in the Android effort, byte[] fixed a {{< gh-hovercard "11357" "virtual file system bug" >}} that made `The Legend of Zelda: Tears of the Kingdom` softlock when trying to start.
+Also joining forces in the Android effort, byte[] fixed a {{< gh-hovercard "11357" "virtual file system bug" >}} that made any game with updates installed fail to boot after the aforementioned NCA changes had been merged.

 ## Desktop UI improvements